vjik/docker-dev-php/README.md

 - `--name dev-php` — Assign name "dev-php" to the container.
 - `-v /host/projects:/projects` — Mount folder with your projects (replace `/host/projects` to your path) to container (`/projects`).
+- `-w /projects` — Set `/projects` as working directory inside the container.
 - `vjik/dev-php:8.1` — Image name.
 - `--uname vjik` — Set username in container.
 - `--uid 1000` — Set user ID in container.